Skip to content

 Customer

-These are the people who you sell to.
-You probably have a very specific idea of information like who these people are, why they like your products what their preferences are, and how they prefer to shop.
-You can include as much of this customer information here as you think is relevant.
+Customers are the people you sell to.
+You can include as much customer information here as you think is relevant.

 Why SIPOC is important

-SIPOC helps because it gives you a high-level look at what you’re doing, how you’re doing it, and who you’re doing it for.
+SIPOC gives you a high-level look at what you’re doing, how you’re doing it, and who you’re doing it for.
 It’s broken down into easy to reference sections that guide you through your process.

-Even as a high-level process, you can often see places where you could improve how you’re working because you’re able to see what the various dependencies are with your process.
-You can even get a sense of what tools you could bring in to further improve the way you serve customers (especially if you put customers first with COPIS).
+SIPOC makes it easy to identify potential improvements because you can visualize the dependencies inside your system.
+You can also get a sense of which tools may further improve the way you serve customers (especially if you put customers first with COPIS).

-SIPOC gives you a tool to map out your business process to learn how you’re serving your customers, where there’s room for improvement, and if there are any areas where you’re losing money (or not making as much as you could be).
+SIPOC helps you map out business processes to learn how you’re serving your customers, where there’s room for improvement, and if there are any areas where you’re losing money.

-Because it’s visual, SIPOC also is an excellent tool for helping new staff or team members quickly understand what the workflow looks like from a high-level.
+Because it’s visual, SIPOC also is an excellent tool for helping new staff or team members quickly understand what the workflow looks like.

 Create business process map

-SIPOC gives you a clear, condensed view of how you’re working.
-Each step of the diagram shows what you’re supposed to be doing (or the materials that you’re working with).
-You can do it with your business as a whole or use it to break down specific tasks or processes in your business (like shipping and receiving, for example or what the process for interacting with customers looks like).
-This map can be used as a way to better understand the key drivers in your business using a template that incorporates a business map.
+SIPOC gives you a clear, condensed view of how work gets done.
+Each step of the diagram shows what you’re doing (or what you’re working with).
+You can use it to break down specific tasks or processes in your business (like shipping and receiving, for example).
+SIPOC can be used as a way to better understand the key drivers in your business.

 Illustrate a big picture of end-to-end business processes

-Having a complete, high-level look at your business practices is never a bad thing.
-SIPOC analysis helps you understand what the major elements of your workflow are visually.
-This, in turn, can be used for everything from training to showcasing your approach to business for investors.
+SIPOC analysis helps you visually understand the major elements of your workflow.
+This can be used for everything from training to showcasing your products for investors.

 Increase operational transparency

 Operational transparency is increasingly important to consumers.
 Many people are concerned with not only where the products they consume come from, but also with how they’re made.
-This need to know isn’t limited to food, it’s everything.
-Customers will use this transparency to find businesses that align with their personal values.
+Customers want to find businesses that align with their personal values.

-Similarly, investors and stakeholders need a certain amount of transparency, as well, for many of the same reasons.
-Along with needing to know that they’re investing in a company that shares the same values, being able to see how a business operates helps a lot.
+Similarly, investors and stakeholders need a certain amount of transparency for the same reasons.
+Besides knowing that they’re investing in a company that shares the same values, they also want to understand how the business operates.

 Align goals across the team

-SIPOC gives you a chance to see how other departments are working across your company.
-You get a snapshot of each of the key steps and how those steps are being handled.
-This lets you make changes that bring all your teams into alignment, usually, with the goal of better serving your customers.
+SIPOC specifies how departments are working across your company.
+You get a snapshot of each of the key steps and how those steps are handled.
+This helps you make changes that bring your teams into alignment.

 Identify problems